Military Disability is compensation and benefits given to all veterans who have service-connected conditions.

 What is Military Disability?

-Military Disability is benefits given to veterans with service-connected conditions.
+Military Disability benefits are given to veterans with service-connected conditions.
 There are two types: VA Disability and DoD Disability.

 Do I qualify for Military Disability?

-You qualify for VA Disability if you are a veteran with a service-connected condition.
-To qualify for DoD Disability, you must be a service member with a service-connected condition that also make you Unfit for Duty.
+You qualify for VA Disability if you are a veteran with service-connected conditions.
+To qualify for DoD Disability, you must be a service member with service-connected conditions that also make you Unfit for Duty.